 Age: 16 years

 Presenting reason and history

-Reese presented for her annual wellness visit.
+Reese presented for her annual wellness examination.
 The owners felt that Reese was doing well for a senior cat.
 Her appetite was good, and they had not noticed any weight loss, coughing, sneezing, vomiting, diarrhea, or change in thirst or urination.

 Reese was bright, alert, responsive, and hydrated.
-She was a little overweight with a body condition score (BCS) of a 6 on 9-point scale.
+She was a little overweight with a body condition score (BCS) of 6 on a 9-point scale.
 Her temperature, pulse, and respiration were within normal limits.
 Thoracic auscultation and abdominal palpation were normal, and the remainder of the physical examination was unremarkable.

 Complete blood count (CBC); chemistry panel, including the IDEXX SDMA Test and electrolytes; complete urinalysis; and total T4 were recommended for a senior wellness minimum database.
 Reese’s CBC results were within normal limits.
-Other findings are shown below.
+Other findings are shown here.